kaikalii/sonny/docs_src/basics/generating_a_tone.md

 output: A4 -> gen::sine -> out: 5
 ```

-If you run `sonny tutorial.son --play` again, this time the tone should last for 5 seconds, and the generated file should be named `output.wav`.
+If you run `sonny tutorial.son --play` again, this time the tone should last for 5 seconds.

 That's all there is to it.
 Next, we'll discuss how to program in [notes](https://github.com/kaikalii/sonny/wiki/Notes) so that we can make sounds that are a little more interesting.